creamy-seas/training-pinject/README.md

 ### Tests: ###

 Make sure tests run successfully before commiting, CI will soon be set up to do this.

+In terminal run nosetests in parent directory (setup.cfg for the config options)
 ```bash
 nosetests
 ```
-(nosetests looks in setup.cfg for config options)

 For individual test files
 ```bash